-3° INVESTMENT OBJECTIVE
+2° INVESTMENT OBJECTIVE

-The Fund's objective is to outperform its reference indicator over a recommended investment horizon of five years.
-The search for performance involves active management, primarily in equity markets, based on fundamental analysis of the companies and the portfolio manager's expectations of how economic and market conditions will evolve.
+The Fund's objective is to outperform its reference indicator over a recommended investment horizon of three years.
+The search for performance involves active, flexible management on equity, fixed income, foreign exchange and credit markets, based on the manager's expectations of how economic and market conditions will evolve.
+The Fund may adopt a defensive strategy if the markets are expected to perform negatively.

-The Fund also seeks to invest sustainably to generate long-term growth, and applies a socially responsible investment approach.
+The Fund seeks to invest sustainably and applies a socially responsible investment approach.
 The ways in which the socially responsible investment approach is followed are described in the environmental and/or social characteristics annex below, and can be found on www.carmignac.com.

-4° REFERENCE INDICATOR
+3° REFERENCE INDICATOR